 Open this chart live in TradingView

 Is it heavily invested in the stock market?
-This fund uses an indexing investment approach designed to track the performance of large, mid-size, and small U.S. companies within the utility sector as classified under the Global Industry Classification Standard(GICS).
-It attempts to replicate the target index by investing all or substantially all its assets into stocks that make up this particular collection – holding each one at about equal proportions like their weightings within it; non-diversified means there isn’t any protection against bad times if others are doing well.
+This fund uses an indexing investment approach to track the performance of large, mid-size, and small US companies within the utility sector as classified under the Global Industry Classification Standard(GICS).
+It attempts to replicate the target index by investing all or substantially all its assets into stocks that make up this particular collectionโholding each one at about equal proportions to its weightings; non-diversified means there isn’t any protection against bad times if others are doing well.

 Category | Utilities |